iansan5653/open-mcr/readme.md

 [![Continuous Integration](https://github.com/iansan5653/open-mcr/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/iansan5653/open-mcr/actions/workflows/continuous_integration.yml)

 > **Warning**
-> This software is imperfect and, as per the license, no warranty is implied.
-It
+> As per the license of this software, no warranty is implied.
+The software is
-> usually works well, but there may be bugs.
-Please be sure to double check
+> stable but there still may be bugs.
+Given that students' grades are at stake,
-> the results, particularly when working with low-quality scans.
+> please be sure to audit the results - particularly when working with low-quality scans.

 ## Background